29 September 2008

 DOUGHNUTS

 Did I mention doughnuts?
-Seriously.
-Give me some doughnuts.

 TRUST

 If I have an idea that changes the brief, and I can support it, trust that I'm not doing so idly or for my own wily purposes.
 Allow me to present two versions -- the version that sticks to the brief like a barnacle, and my version.
 Am I asking you for permission to do more work?
+Yes.
 Yes, I am.

 Love,